Perl-Evozon/PearlBee/README.md

 <ul>
 <li>GD : 'yum install libgd2-xpm-dev', 'yum install gd-devel', 'yum install gd'</li>
 <li>libxml : 'yum install libxml2', 'yum install libxml2-devel'</li>
+<li>You will need a MySQL/MariaDB server for the blog's database.</li>
+<li>You will need a SMTP Server for sending messages.
+Email are sent automatically by PearlBee in different scenarios like adding a new user </li>
 </ul>

 <h3>Setup</h3>